 So.
 Finally had enough of being a lurker.
 The thing below ignores the DLM movie's events.
 Not sure it works well on its own—I plucked it off a pretty long WIP sitting idly in my folder; it's a piece I've never had the guts to completely immerse myself in—but I figured I can die any day and I probably wouldn't be able to sink into eternal repose knowing I hadn't posted this.

-Four years in the business and Georgia Lass had yet to become inured.
+Four years in the business and Georgia Lass had yet to become indifferent.
 To life, which had never stopped alternating between sunny and crankily rainy, and to death, which had ranged from pointlessly grotesque to cathartic and revelatory.
 The two, George had decided, were very similar.
 Almost twins.
 They fed off of and nurtured each other, formed a self-sustaining system George had never ceased to be curious about but was nonetheless thankful for.

 She had kept track of her family.
 No use denying that.
 But the drive-bys had been surreptitious—nothing more than glances and protracted breaths—so Rube hadn't found reason to talk her out of them.
 Besides, he knew she would've gone mad if she'd completely lost contact.
 And there weren't a lot of things more difficult than reacquiring sanity once it'd been thrown out the window.

 Darkness had already eaten up Der Waffle Haus and its vicinity when the chimes jingled welcome to a petite blonde and her poker face.
 Her arms didn't swing as she walked to the booth Rube had claimed for the evening.
 She plopped down in front of him, eyes all but dead from computer radiation.
 She looked at him and managed a smile.

 Rube looked at his watch.
 Seven twenty-eight.
 Nearly two hours later than her usual check-in time.
 "Delores needed help with her laundry?" he asked.